 - CtrlP my personal favourite, for text based fuzzy file, buffer, MRU file navigation.
 Its pure Vimscript so very portable.

-Its just amazing how Vim seems to pull this off with effortless ease.
+Its kind of amazing how Vim just seems to pull this off with effortless ease.

 Nifty windowing commands:

 - Ctrl-w o - close all windows other than the active one.

 - Ctrl-w x - exchange active window with the next one.

 - Ctrl-w c - close the current window.

 - Ctrl-w r (R) - rotate windows clockwise (or counter clockwise).

 You can get into how Vim determines what specific size to make windows when splits occur.
 See